selius/photolink/README.md

 The idea is that you can browse your photos by events and tags using any application without consuming any extra disk space.

-Currently it extracts the photo collection from a [Shotwell](https://github.com/GNOME/shotwell) SQLite database, but other sources can be added later.
+Currently, it extracts the photo collection from a [Shotwell](https://github.com/GNOME/shotwell) SQLite database, but other sources can be added later.

 Then it creates **_events** and **_tags** directories under the specified base path.
 Each photo that belongs to a tag or an event is then hard-linked into a subdirectory of **_tags** or **_events** correspondingly.
 Events always have a flat structure, while tags can be nested.